MischaU8/yumyum/modelling/model-a-gemstone_xgDw61BAqxY.md

 yum yum
-Floyd here with a quick look at modeling a gemstone and plasticity start by using the regular polygon tool to create a six-sided curve extrude and taper it to a point move the curve up and rotate it
+Floyd here with a quick look at modeling a gemstone in Plasticity start by using the regular polygon tool to create a six-sided curve extrude and taper it to a point move the curve up and rotate it